EndeavoringOrb/EndeavoringOrb.github.io/_pages/simple_physics_sim.md

 Optimize collision detection.
 Right now each ball is checked with every other ball which is very inefficient.
 I would like to change it so it only checks balls near to it.
 My plan is to use a grid to divide the screen into squares then only check against balls in the adjacent squares.

+Maybe also look into checking the collisions in a certain order, like from bottom of the screen up to make it so you don't need to decrease the gravity speed in order for it to be accurate.
+Right now if you set the gravity sub-steps too low, then the balls overlap, but if you set sub-steps higher then the simulation doesn't run in real time.

+Add a real-time viscosity slider, I think that would be an interesting challenge.

 GitHub Links
 ------
 [Image Encoder](https://github.com/EndeavoringOrb/SCAI/blob/main/autoencoders/autoencoder_E0.h5)